Floer theory and flips: Associahedra

-The {\em combinatorial type} of any weighted treed disk is the corresponding tree with additional data recording which lengths resp. weights are zero or infinite.
-Namely if $C = (T,S,o)$ is a weighted treed disk then its combinatorial type is the graph $\Gamma = \Gamma(C)$ obtained by gluing together the combinatorial graphs $\Gamma(S_v)$ of the disks $S_v$ along the edges corresponding to the edges of $T$; and equipped with the additional data of \begin{enumerate} \item the subsets
+The {\em combinatorial type} of any weighted treed disk is the tree associated to the underlying nodal disk with additional data recording which lengths resp. weights are zero or infinite.
+Namely if $C = S \cup T$ is a weighted treed disk then its combinatorial type is the tree $\Gamma = \Gamma(C)$ \llabel{graphtotree} obtained by gluing together the combinatorial types $\Gamma(S_v)$ of the disks $S_v$ along the edges corresponding to the edges of $T$; and equipped with the additional data of \begin{enumerate} \item the subsets

 of weighted, resp. forgettable, resp. unforgettable semi-infinite edges; \item the subsets

 of combinatorially finite edges of infinite resp. zero length resp. non-zero finite length; \item the subset